Jugon-les-Lacs (delegated commune)

 Jugon-les-Lacs (/fr/; Lanyugon; Gallo: Jugon) is a former commune in the Côtes-d'Armor department of Brittany in northwestern France.
+It was created in 1973 by the merger of the former communes Jugon, Lescouët-Jugon and Saint-Igneuc.
 On 1 January 2016, it was merged into the new commune Jugon-les-Lacs - Commune nouvelle, which was renamed Jugon-les-Lacs effective 2024.

 The Arguenon river flows through the commune.

 The Arguenon's flow has been measured in Jugon-les-Lacs since 1972 at station J1103010 L'Arguenon, at an altitude of 31 m with a catchment area of 104 km.

 Population

 People from Jugon-les-Lacs are known in French as jugonnais.